robotsorcerer/robotsorcerer.github.io/_posts/2017-04-05-Convex-NonConvex.md

 Since most controller hardware constraints are specified in terms of lower and upper bounded saturation, the QP problem formulated below is limited to inequality constraints.
 For  equality-constrained QP problems, [Mattingley and Boyd](https://stanford.edu/~boyd/papers/pdf/code_gen_impl.pdf), [Vanderberghe's CVX Optimization](http://www.seas.ucla.edu/~vandenbe/publications/coneprog.pdf), or  Brandon Amos' [ICML submission](https://arxiv.org/pdf/1703.00443.pdf) offer good treatments.

+> There are no rules for tuning the parameters of an MRAC system so that the control laws generated in our adjustment mechanism are scaled into the bounds of the underlying actuator.

 We define the standard QP canonical form problem with inequality contraints thus: